 - Alfred Kerton

-- James Macdonald (1891-1975), a child of Andrew MacDonald and Martha McReynolds, was Doreen's grandfather, born in 44 East John Street, Glasgow on Jan.19, 1891.
+- James Macdonald (1891-1975), a son of Andrew MacDonald and Martha McReynolds, was Doreen's grandfather, born in 44 East John Street, Glasgow on Jan.19, 1891.
 He is listed in the 1891 Census of Scotland as a 3-month-old infant (born in Glasgow) living with his parents at 44 East John Street, Glasgow.
 He moved with the family to Dalkey near Dublin and then to a farm in Tamlaghtmore, Arboe, County Tyrone, Northern Ireland.
 In the 1901 census he is recorded as living with his mother and grandmother in the townland of Killywoolahan.
 In the 1911 Census, James is listed as a 19-year-old unmarried agricultural laborer (born in Scotland) living with his mother in Tamnavally, Killycolpy, Co.Tyrone.
 James went to school in Arboe.
 After school he went to England where he lived with his sister and worked as a milkman.
 In 1915 he returned to Tamlaghtmore and met Margaret Neill.
 On Nov.1, 1916, he married Margaret Neill in St. Luran's, the Derryloran Parish Church, Cookstown.
 On their marriage certificate both James and Margaret are listed as being of full age, James's occupation is given as a farmer and his place of residence as Tamlaghtmore, Arboe.
 His father is listed as Andrew Macdonald, a farmer (deceased).
 Margaret is listed as ``Maggie'', her place of residence as Oldtown, Cookstown, and her father as William Neill, a labourer.
 Albert Doey and Mary Jordan were witnesses.
 For a while James and Margaret lived with Martha Macdonald until he got a job as a yardman with Henry's in the village of Moy.
 They lived in Moy, County Armagh, where their daughter, Sarah, was born.
 Then, in late 1919, James joined the ``A specials'' or special police force and was stationed in Newtownards, Upper Woodburn, Dungannon and Coalisland, County Tyrone.
 He is reputed to have been a very fine marksman.
 Their second daughter, Flora, was born in Coalisland.
 James completed his service with the ``A specials'' in 1926 and was urged to join the Royal Ulster Constabulary but, by that time, he had had enough of the troubles.
 Instead he went to work for John Kilpatrick and Son, Coal Merchants, Coalisland and helped the business grow with his efforts in the Arboe and Stewartstown district.
 His hobbies included gardening and music.
 He loved animals, especially cats, and had two lovely Pomeranian dogs, Beauty and Bruce.
 He played the violin, flute and fife and dabbled with the piano and organ.
 He regularly played his violin at dances around the country, always cycling to wherever he was playing.
 He loved to tell the story of how, on one such night, he was riding home and lay down by the side of the road for a rest.
 He must have hung his bicycle on the branch of a tree.
 When he awoke he forgot about his bicycle and walked home only to discover the next morning that his bike was gone.
 Then he remembered where he had left it and had to pay the roadmen 5 shillings to get it back again.
 He did not make any profit from his fee for that dance!
 On another occasion he was cycling home from playing at a dance in Ballynakelly when he had a serious accident.
 The violin case caught in the wheel and he was thrown over the handlebars at Hogg's Bridge.
 He sustained a head injury and several broken bones and was unconscious for nine days in the hospital in Dungannon.
 He was discharged in July, 1926, but, until the day he died, his walking was affected by the injury to his brain and he was deaf in one ear.
 This did not, however, deter him from doing anything he wanted to do.
 When the Second World War broke out, James was determined to join the armed forces and, on Apr.1, 1940, he signed up with the Royal Army Service Corps.
 He drove a staff car for a Captain Birchill and was stationed at Lavenham during the Battle of Britain.
 As a result of a an illness he was admitted to Colchester General Hospital.
 There his deafness was also discovered and he was medically discharged in November, 1941.
 Early in 1942 he returned to England and went to work in the Ford motor car factory at Dagenham near London.
 Next Ford moved him to Manchester.
 Later he came back to the Dungannon area and he and his family lived in a house on Lineside, Coalisland, on the towpath of the canal.
 From there James cycled to work in the Moygashel linen factory.
 Indeed he cycled everywhere and only very bad weather would induce him to take the bus to Moygashel.
 He was a moderate Church of Ireland protestant and used to say of the Irish troubles that the protestants would never learn until it was too late.
 Nevertheless he was a keen participant in the local Orange Lodge and the British Legion.
 He had numerous friends, especially amongst the police force with whom he retained a special relationship.
 In later years James and Margaret moved to a small flat off the Oaks Road in Dungannon and then to a house in Gortin, Coalisland, on the road to Dungannon.
 At the age of 67, after his retirement from full time employment, James became the first school crossing patrolman in Dungannon and, later, in Coalisland.
 James and Margaret celebrated their golden wedding anniversary on Nov.1, 1966.
 I recall visiting them in Gortin where family life usually surrounded the old-fashioned coal-burning stove.
 James enjoyed playing his violin for me.
 He died at the age of 85 on Mar.8, 1976, and is buried in Brackaville Church of Ireland graveyard.
 His wife, Margaret, died three months later on Jul.22, 1976, at the age of 81.
 She is buried beside James and in the same plot as their eldest granddaughter Margaret (nos.
 159 and 160) just by the southwest corner of Brackaville Parish Church.